ISC2025/ISC2025.github.io/content/_index.md

 ## News

+-   Payment with credit cards issued in South Korea is now available.
+We expect to begin accepting overseas-issued credit cards next week. \[09/12/2025\]
 -   Registration is currently open via wire transfer.
 Credit card payment will be accepted beginning in mid-September. \[08/26/2025\]
 -   Our registration opening has been postponed due to credit card payment processing issues.
 We apologize for the inconvenience and will update you as soon as possible. \[08/20/2025\]
 -   The list of accepted papers is available [here]({{<ref "accepted-papers">}}). \[08/15/2025\]